gitlabhq/gitlabhq/doc/topics/autodevops/index.md

   a domain configured with wildcard DNS which is going to be used by all of your Auto DevOps applications.
 [Read the specifics](#auto-devops-base-domain).
 - **Kubernetes** (needed for Auto Review Apps, Auto Deploy, and Auto Monitoring) - To enable deployments, you will need Kubernetes 1.5+.
-You need a [Kubernetes cluster][kubernetes-clusters] for the project, or a Kubernetes [default service template](../../user/project/integrations/services_templates.md) for the entire GitLab installation.
+You will need a [Kubernetes cluster][kubernetes-clusters] for the project.
   - **A load balancer** - You can use NGINX ingress by deploying it to your Kubernetes cluster using the [`nginx-ingress`](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress)